F5Networks/f5-ci-docs/docs/kubernetes/kctlr-manage-bigip-objects.rst

               }
             }
           }
-        # As of v1.1.0-beta.1, schema should be set as shown below
+        # As of v1.1.0-beta.1, set the schema as shown below
         schema: f5schemadb://bigip-virtual-server_v0.1.3.json
       kind: ConfigMap
       metadata: